DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 "..."

-Rinne said nothing and only gave her silent affirmation.
+Rinne said nothing and only gave silent affirmation.
 Kai left graveyard and followed towards armoured car.

-"I saw this thing, it should move?"
+"I saw this thing before, it should be able to move?"

 "It saves time to explain then.
 Rinne, sit besides me.
 Yes, yes, at this passenger's sit."

-Wheels turns and car goes.
+Wheels started turning and car went on.
-Rinne who experiences _ride_ for first time has become blue and sweat falls from her as waterfall.
+Rinne who experiences _ride_ for the first time has become blue and sweat falls from her as waterfall.

 "Rinne?
 Hey, Rinne?"